What is a CRM system?

 Best Shopify CRM: Nimble

 Nimble is another CRM system that uses a Zapier “zap” to sync data between it's tool and Shopify.
 You’ll also find a cool zap that creates a new contact in Nimble whenever a new order is processed through your Shopify store.

 What are the top features from the Nimble CRM?
 The system provides your standard tools for managing contacts, creating sales funnels and optimizing your marketing efforts, but it offers the unique feature for using social data to drive your CRM.
 This minimizes your need for data entry, while identifying potential customers through your social networks.

-In terms of an easy setup, Zendesk is the way to go, since it has its own Shopify app, bringing the tools into your Shopify dashboard and preventing you from using any code on your end.
-Although each of the CRMs provide some sort of integration, along with solid features, Salesforce is still the most robust and affordable (for the amount of features) for keeping in contact with your customers and organizing your interactions well.
+In terms of an easy setup, SendinBlue is the way to go, since it has its own Shopify app, bringing the tools into your Shopify dashboard and preventing you from using any code on your end.
+However it can be quite pricey, so if you just starting out then perhaps Pipeliner or AgileCRM will be the better option.

 Over to You…